 Different types of hypnotherapy are available.
 This includes therapy designed to ease symptoms associated with digestive disorders.
 This is known as gut-focused hypnotherapy.

 With this therapy, your therapist will help you reach a state of deep relaxation.
 Once you’re relaxed, they’ll teach you how to control gut function through visualization and imagery.

 In one study, 15 patients with severe or very severe inflammatory bowel disease received 12 sessions of gut-focused hypnotherapy.
 After five years, 12 of the participants reported having a “good or excellent quality of life.”
 Additionally, 60 percent of participants were able to stop taking corticosteroids for their symptoms.

 Acupuncture is a holistic technique that uses needles to stimulate certain points of the body.
 This technique can relieve pain and reduce the severity of conditions like Crohn’s disease.

 This method is effective because it encourages the body to heal itself naturally through nerve stimulation.
-According to one study of 92 participants, acupuncture with moxibustion provided significant therapeutic benefits.
+According to of 92 participants, acupuncture with moxibustion provided significant therapeutic benefits.
 Moxibustion is a type of heat therapy.
 Dried plants are burned near certain points of the body to stimulate the flow of chi (energy) and blood.

 4. Fish oil